-Dr. Baker is a cardiothoracic surgeon in the USC Cardiovascular Thoracic Institute (CVTI) at Keck Medicine of USC.
+Dr. Baker is a cardiothoracic surgeon at Keck Medicine of USC and professor of clinical surgery at the Keck School of Medicine of USC.

 Family and fresh air make him happy.

-“I have an eight-year-old son and a five-year-old daughter that I try and spend as much time with as possible.
-I am married to an incredible, intelligent and beautiful wife who is a plastic surgeon at USC.
+“I try to spend as much time with as possible with my son and daughter.
+I’m married to an incredible, intelligent and beautiful wife who is a plastic surgeon at Keck Medicine.
 I also have very strong family ties in Los Angeles and the surrounding areas so I enjoy spending time outdoors with family and friends.”

 “Most people find it surprising that my favorite sport is snowboarding, although I recently switched back to skiing so that I could teach my children.
 I recently started mountain biking as well.”